Harry Kewell: Notts County approach Crawley about manager availability

 County are manager-less having parted company with Kevin Nolan on Sunday after a six-game winless run.

+The Magpies have also approached AFC Wimbledon for permission to speak to their manager Neal Ardley.

-Former Liverpool and Australia midfielder Kewell, 39, has been head coach of Crawley since May 2017, winning 18 of his 57 games in charge.
+Kewell, 39, has been head coach of Crawley since May 2017, winning 18 of his 57 games in charge.

-The Magpies are currently bottom of League Two and Crawley are 16th.
+Notts County are currently bottom of League Two and Crawley are 14th.
+AFC Wimbledon are 15th in League One having won just one of their five league games this season.

+Ardley will take charge of Wimbledon against West Ham United in the Carabao Cup second round on Tuesday.